keithalewis/epsilon/README.md

 # epsilon

 This library can be used to compute derivatives of arbitrary order to machine precision.
-The class `epsilon` implements Toeplitz matrices together with standard numberical operations on them.
+The class `epsilon` implements Toeplitz matrices together with standard numerical operations on them.
 ```
 double x = 1.23;
 epsilon<3> x_(x);